 The Henry Semester in Washington, D.C.

+You'll do this all with the nation's capital as the backdrop.
+You might work at CNN, the Canadian Embassy, the Department of Transportation, Amnesty International or even on Capitol Hill—the possibilities are endless.
 When you're not working or studying, spend time in the numerous museums of the Smithsonian Institute (all free of charge!) or find the exact spot where Martin Luther King, Jr. delivered his "I Have a Dream" speech.
 Just make sure to bring your walking shoes—you'll be glad you did.

-Washington D.C. lies on the Potomac Rives and is bordered by Maryland to the northeast, northwest and southeast and Virginia to the southwest.
+Washington D.C. lies on the Potomac River and is bordered by Maryland to the northeast, northwest and southeast and Virginia to the southwest.
 Standing on centuries of national history, you will find yourself surrounded by monuments, performance halls, museums and of course the operational center of America's government.

 - Things to do

 There are too many important sites in Washington, D.C. to list, but make sure to take advantage of the free admission at most D.C. museums.
-D.C. is also only an hour on public transit to Baltimore, Maryland.
+Washington is also only an hour on public transit to Baltimore, Maryland.

 Metrorail and Metrobus provide excellent transportation within Washington, D.C. and the surrounding metro area.
 Check out their routes and use their Trip Planner to find out how you'll get from your housing location to your internship.

 Given how much you'll have to walk, students say don't be afraid to wear sneakers or walking shoes with your internship attire on your way to work—everyone in D.C. does it.